jonefeewang/stonemq/README.md

 Cluster performance should remain consistent regardless of partition growth.
 Queues with varying traffic volumes need consolidation to enable more efficient message flow—akin to containerized shipping for multiple clients.
 This is precisely the vision of Stonemq.
 While solutions like Pulsar utilize journaling for centralized message handling, Stonemq seeks to retain Kafka’s replication , which simplifies and standardizes cluster operation and maintenance.We believe this protocol is both straightforward and highly efficient, forming the backbone of our solution.Additionally, by reusing Kafka's client-server communication protocol, StoneMQ ensures seamless migration without requiring any changes to the user's client applications.
 This approach significantly reduces adoption costs for users, enabling a smooth transition to StoneMQ while retaining the familiar and reliable interface they are accustomed to.

+For a more detailed analysis and introduction to the project's inception, please refer to the blog: [Blog Link](https://wangjunfei.com/2025/02/10/Announcing-Stonemq-A-high-performance-and-efficient-message-queue-developed-in-Rust/).

 ---

 ## Current Status